Help Build Youth Hub Christchurch

 What sets the Youth Hub apart is its supported housing facilities.
 These will provide accommodation for up to 40 young people aged between 16 and 23 for up to 18 months.
 During this time, they will be assisted with their health, employment, catch-up education and given the vital support they need to transition into independent living.

-Construction on stage one (building to house the medical and social service providers and a supported housing wing of 22 bedrooms) is well underway thanks to the support of Anglican Care who gifted use of the central city site, $18.1 million of government funding from the Infrastructure Reference Group programme, and a $500,000 grant from the Rātā Foundation.
-Stage one is expected to be completed in mid-2024.
+Construction on Stage One (building to house the youth service providers and a supported housing wing of 23 bedrooms) is well underway thanks to the support of Anglican Care who gifted use of the central city site, $18.1 million of government funding from the Infrastructure Reference Group programme, a $1 million donation from the Wayne Francis Charitable Trust and a $500,000 grant from the Rātā Foundation.
+Stage One is expected to be completed in mid-2024.

 Why is it needed here?